Supermagnum/piezo-9v/README.md

 Check that no one of the soldering pads has been bridged before applying power.

 A shielded cable must be used to connect to the piezoelectric element.
-It must have a braided shield and two conductors.
+NOTE:
+The XLR 3 pin plug has a solder lug for the shield for a reason.
+It is my opinion that a shielded cable with 2 conductors inside is the best.
-Digi-Key Part Number 2389-CF891-05-02-ND is OK.
+Suggested cable: Digi-Key Part Number: 30-01225-5-ND

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need one piezoelectric disk for that, mounted in a metal box made of thin metal.
 Non electric conductive super glue is useable for that.
 Just glue it to a flat surface.
 The piezoelectric disk should be electrically insulated from the metal box.